Table of contents

 What is Celiac Disease?

 Celiac disease, aka gluten-sensitive enteropathy, is a long-term autoimmune disease caused by gluten intolerance that mainly affects the small intestine.
 It is not an allergy but a chronic inflammation of the mucosa of the small intestine due to hypersensitivity to components of gluten, a protein found in wheat, rye, and barley.
 It make also affect other organs.

 Foods containing gluten cause inflammation of the mucosa of the small intestine, often with extensive destruction of the intestinal epithelial cells.
-As a negative result, the intestine is damaged until it can no longer properly absorb nutrients.
+As a negative result, it damages the intestine until it can no longer properly absorb nutrients.
 The symptoms and the severity of the clinical picture can vary greatly, making it difficult to recognize.

 Possible symptoms of the autoimmune condition include weight loss, diarrhea, vomiting, loss of appetite, fatigue, depression, bleeding tendency (due to vitamin K deficiency), and, in childhood, failure to thrive (slowed physical development).
 Neurological disorders may also occur.

 Untreated celiac disease increases the risk of non-Hodgkin’s lymphoma (a blood cancer of the lymph nodes) and probably also of carcinomas of the digestive tract.
 In addition, celiac disease is associated with diseases such as type 1 diabetes mellitus.

 There is no cure for celiac disease, but a gluten-free diet can help manage symptoms and heal the intestine.